Efficient Parallel Algorithms for Hypergraph Matching: Conclusion

 \section{Conclusion}

 In this paper, we presented a novel family of algorithms to compute matchings in hypergraphs in a efficient parallel fashion.

 The algorithms find locally maximal hyperedges in parallel until all edges are matched or removed.
-We show a running time of $O(\log{m})$ with~\hbox{$O((\kappa + n) \log{m})$} work in the CRCW model and provide extensions to CREW, a work optimal version, MapReduce and external memory.
+We show a running time of $O(\log{\log{\Delta}}\log{m})$ with~\hbox{$O(\kappa \log{m})$} work in the CRCW model and provide extensions to CREW, a work optimal version, MapReduce and external memory.
 In experiments, our algorithms outperform CPU single-core implementations w.r.t. running time up to a factor of \numprint{76.6} and reaching a quality of 88.13~\% on weighted hypergraphs.
-In the graph cardinality case, our algorithm \competitorOUR is faster than \competitorSUMAC on all and compared to \competitorBIRN~\cite{birn2013efficient} on half of six graph categories.
+In the graph cardinality case, our algorithm \competitorOUR is faster than \competitorSUMAC on all, \competitorGBBS~\cite{dhulipala2021theoretically} except for one and compared to~\competitorBIRN~\cite{birn2013efficient} on half of six categories.

 Our algorithm can be easily extended to multi-GPU setups, by partitioning, running it on the interior edges in parallel and handeling cross-edges on a single GPU.
 Other future avenues of work include devising, a parallel local search or expanding to the relaxed $b$-matching problem, where multiple edges can be matched per~vertex. \begin{credits}